gsbnair/IndRNN/README.md

 In this project, you can find few solutions developed using IndRNN.

-> NOTE: As mentioned above, the desired results can be achieved only if you have the patience to run over 5000 time steps.
+> NOTE: As mentioned above, the desired results can be achieved only if you have the patience to run over ***5000 time steps***.

 If you are in search of a *robust solution* and have the time and infrastructure, then this is where your search ends!